reach-sh/reach-lang/docs-vue/src/ref-programs-compute.md

 ### Block statements

-A <Defn :name="block statement">block statement</Defn> is when a block occurs in a statement position, then it establishes a local, separate scope for the definitions of identifiers within that block.
+A ${defn("block statement")} is when a block occurs in a statement position, then it establishes a local, separate scope for the definitions of identifiers within that block.
 In other words, the block is evaluated for effect, but the tail of the statements within the block are isolated from the surrounding tail.
 For example,

 ```reach
 const x = 4;